+'''

+O (e d a) (f d b)\downarrow (a b c) (g f a) (f e c) (e g b) (e d a) (f d b) (g d c) (g d c)

+'''

-O (e d a) (f d b)↓ (a b c) (g f a) (f e c) (e g b) (e d a) (f d b) (g d c) (g d c) © Richard Lockyer October 2020 All Rights Reserved If instead we made this a Left Octonion Algebra but kept the same cardinal triplet and cardinal basis element, only the orientations of the Quaternion subalgebra ordered triplets including the basis index d will be negated.
+If instead we made this a Left Octonion Algebra but kept the same cardinal triplet and cardinal basis element, only the orientations of the Quaternion subalgebra ordered triplets including the basis index d will be negated.
 Since we are looking for four triplets that do not include one basis element for our intersections between O the other four, we can be Right/Left agnostic for their orientations by selecting the four Quaternion subalgebra triplets in O that do not include basis index d.
 The intersections between O and the other four Octonion subalgebra candidates in the K5 set will then be the oriented permutation triplet multiplication rules (a b c), (g f a), (f e c) and (e g b).
 These orientations will restrict the orientation choices for the other four K5 set candidates.

 From the perspective of any one of the other four Octonion subalgebra candidates in the K5 set, their intersection with O, one of (a b c), (g f a), (f e c) and (e g b), is defined for it as one of four ordered triplets not including one of its basis elements.
-We are free to place the Quaternion subalgebra triplet that intersects with O in the cardinal triplet positions of the 9-tuples we use to define the remaining K5 set Octonion subalgebra triplets in the cardinal triplet position.
-With any cardinal triplet choice, one of its basis element position.
-With any cardinal triplet choice, one of its basis element position.
+We are free to place the Quaternion subalgebra triplet that intersects with O in the cardinal triplet positions of the 9-tuples we use to define the remaining K5 set Octonion subalgebra candidates since we can reach any proper Octonion Algebra with any of its Quaternion subalgebra triplets in the cardinal triplet position.
+With any cardinal triplet choice, one of its basic quad members must be in the cardinal basis element position.
 For the four remaining K5 set members then, define cardinal triplets uniquely from the four defined O intersections, and their cardinal basis element indexes with the variables h, i, j and k taken from the basic quads defined by the cardinal triplet choice.
 Each of h, i, j and k will then be used to specify the omitted basis element index selecting their set of four intersections with the other members of the K5 set.
 Enumerate the remaining members as Op, Oq, Or and Os with Right Ordered 9-tuples since all intersections will be Right/Left agnostic.

-Op (a^h h a) $(b^h h b)\downarrow$ (a b c) (c^h b^h a) (b^h a^h c) (a^h c^h b) do not contain h $(c^h h c)$ Oq $(g^{i} i g)$ (g f a) (ai fi g) (fi gi a) (gi ai f) do not contain i $(f^{i} i f) \downarrow$ $(a^{i} i a)$ Or $(f^j j f)$ (e^j j e)↓ (f e c) ($c^{j} e^{j}$ f) ($e^{j} f^{j}$ c) ($f^{j} c^{j}$ e) do not contain j $(c^{j} i c)$ Os $(e^k k e)$ $(g^k k g) \downarrow$ (e g b) (b^k g^k e) (g^k e^k b) (e^k b^k g) do not contain k (b^k k b)
+'''

+Op

+(a^h h a)

+(b^h h b) \downarrow

+(a b c) (c^h b^h a) (b^h a^h c) (a^h c^h b) do not contain h

+(c^h h c)

+Oq

+(g^i i g)

+(g f a) (a^i f^i g) (f^i g^i a) (g^i a^i f) do not contain i

+(f^{i} i f) \downarrow

+(a^i i a)

+Or

+(f^{\hat{}}j \ j \ f)

+(e^{j} j e)

+(f e c) (c^j e f) (e^j f) (e^j f) c) (f^j c e) do not contain j

+(c^{i} i c)

+Os

+(e^k k e)

+(g^k k g)

+(e g b) (b^k g^k e) (g^k e^k b) (e^k b^k g) do not contain k

+(b^k k b)

+'''